Whaley Thorns

 Whaley Thorns is a former colliery village in the Bolsover district of Derbyshire, England, close to the Nottinghamshire border.
 Whaley Thorns lies just north of Nether Langwith and Langwith, 1.5 mi south-east of Creswell, and west of Cuckney.
-It is in the civil parish of Scarcliffe.
+It is in the civil parish of Langwith.

 The village takes its name from a dense wood, recorded on the first Ordnance Survey Maps.
 "Whaley" being Celtic for water/spring, referring to both the local springs, just to the north, and the river Poulter which lies only 200 yd to the south.
 And "Thorn" an Anglo-Saxon word, for wood.
 So the original meaning, may have been either "Wood of the Springs", or "Wood above/between the water(s)".

 In the Mid-nineteenth century, much of the wood was cut down, following the discovery of coal beneath it.
 Thanks to the nearby railway, the site soon grew into a colliery village.
-The village acquired both a fine Anglican Chapel, and a Methodist Chapel; both still hold regular services.
-It also acquired a large primary school, and later on in the 1940s, a fine Frank Lloyd Wright style school too.
+The village acquired both an Anglican Chapel and a Methodist Chapel; both still hold regular services.
+It also acquired a large primary school, and later on in the 1940s, another school.

-In the late 1970s the chief employer, the colliery, closed.
-Since the colliery closures, the first school has closed and re-opened as a heritage centre, as well as re-education centre for ex-miners.
+In the late 1970s the chief employer, Langwith colliery, closed.
+Since then the first school closed and re-opened as a heritage centre and a re-education centre for ex-miners.
 The Second has remained open as a primary school.

-Following the Pit (Colliery) closure, the villages' population has greatly reduced, due to the, lack of local employment, and the deprivation that happened as a result.
-Since 1990, many rows of terraced houses, have been demolished, due to their run-down, or in some cases derelict, nature.

-There are now just two shops, and one pub.
+Following the Pit (Colliery) closure the villages' population greatly declined.